botswana-harvard/edc-reportable/README.md

     neutrophils.add_grading(g3)

-Declare and add a GradeReference for each reportable grade of the test.
+Declare and add a `GradeReference` for each reportable grade of the test.

-> Note: If the lower and upper values of a grade reference overlap
+> __Note:__ If the lower and upper values of a grade reference overlap
-> with another grade reference, a `BoundaryOverlap` exception will be raised
+> with another grade reference in the same group, a `BoundaryOverlap`
-> when the value is evaluated.
-Catch this in your tests.
+> exception will be raised when the value is evaluated.
+> Catch this in your tests.

 ### Registering with `site_reportables`